Mat1971/IRCScripts/Handover/ReadMe.md

 ### Usage

-;Starting the SAM script:
+Starting the SAM script:

-;     At the start of the final song: Click Sam->Window->Pal Scipts ;                                     Select AutoCountdown.PAL ;                                     Click the |> play button above the script ;
+At the start of the final song: Click Sam->Window->Pal Scipts

+Select AutoCountdown.PAL

+Click the |> play button above the script

 ;Testing the IRC end
 ;     This script automatically starts and Should Just Work.
 ;     Testing the IRC end: